 - beach-front location

-- beach-side dining area, serves superb Vietnamese and international cuisine
+- the beach-side dining area serves superb Vietnamese and international cuisine

 - impeccable service